Master’s in Applied Behavior Analysis

 Applied behavioral science is a broad field of study using behavioral research and knowledge to solve real-world problems.
 The study of applied behavioral science is based on principles of exploring and understanding complex human behavior.
 ABA can be used to teach new skills, enhance performance, or reduce challenging behaviors in people of all ages, with or without disabilities.
 The specific focus of ABA interventions is unique to each person or situation, but in general, the goal is to increase behaviors that are helpful and promote learning.
 ABA can be used with any population including children, adults, families, and communities.

-The program also serves as an avenue for recruitment into the Special Education doctoral program for which up to 30 credits accrued from the master’s degree can count towards the doctoral program of study.
+The 33-credit hour program also serves as an avenue for recruitment into the Special Education doctoral program for which credits (maximum 30) accrued from the Master’s can count towards the doctoral program of study.

 Content of the program is an ABAI approved Verified Course Sequence for the 5th Edition Task List.